OutspokenWomen/2018-events/README.md

 ## Contributing Guidelines
 Please be courteous and keep the exact same format as the first example.
+It would be lovely if you can keep the events in order of "EVENT DATE." :)

 Location should include city, state or town & country